insin/rllmuk-ignore-topics/README.md

 Ignored topics will be displayed with a fetching salmon highlight and clicking the appropriate trash icon (you may have ignored a topic individually, by forum or both) will unignore them.
 You can then re-hide ignored topics using the same menu item.

 ![Screenshot of ignored topics being shown in Unread Content](screenshots/showing_ignored_topics.png)

-## Bonus Feature

-By default, this extension also restores the "make topic links go to latest post" functionality which had to be removed during a previous forum upgrade.